Ishak Haji Muhammad: Writings and politics

 Ishak grew bored with his job as a British administrator and found the life of a British civil servant full of deception, favouritism and no interest in preserving the interests of the Malays who were said to have been given protection by the British.
 In 1934, he resigned from the Malayan Civil Service and travelled the peninsula Malaya.
-He later concentrated on nationalist literature and politics.
-He was imprisoned twice (1948–1953; 1965–1966).
+He later concentrated on nationalist literature and politics as a leader of the Labour Party and Socialist Front.

-Malay envoy
+He contested in the 1959 general election in Temerloh where he lost to Umno's Mohamed Yusof Mahmud by 1,353 votes.
+In the 1964 election he ran in Bukit Bintang, coming in third behind Tan Toh Hong of the Alliance and Wong Lin Ken of PAP.

+He was imprisoned twice from 1948–1953 and 1965–1966.
+After the collapse of the Socialist Front he joined Ahmad Boestamam in the short-lived Parti Marhaen.

+Newspaper founder

 Ishak was the first with the idea to publish the Utusan Melayu (The Malay Post) newspaper and subsequently became the founder of the publication.
 He left Warta Malaya (Malayan Times) and travelled to Pahang, Kelantan and Terengganu to campaign for the establishment of the Utusan Melayu Press.
 He worked at the paper under Abdul Rahim Kajai as editor.
 During the Japanese occupation of Malaya, he became the editor of Berita Malai (Malayan News).

 He continued to live in Hulu Langat even though he worked in Kuala Lumpur.
-He would take the public transport to office.
+He would take the public transport to the office.
 For a while, he did have a Fiat when he was working in Rembau, but he did not drive and had to hire a driver.